openjdk/guide/src/guide/jbs-jdk-bug-system.md

 Things to keep in mind when requesting an improvement:

-* Unlike reporting a problem, when it comes to improvements what constitutes a reasonable request can take discussion, and in general it is encouraged that the mailing list for the area is used to suggest an improvement before filing.
+* Unlike reporting a problem, when it comes to improvements, what constitutes a reasonable request can take discussion, and in general it is encouraged that the mailing list for the area is used to suggest an improvement before filing.
 * Enhancements to The Java Language Specification and The JVM Specification are managed through the [Java Community Process](http://jcp.org/).

 To find out which component to use for different bugs, consult the [directory to area mapping](#directory-to-area-mapping).